Skip to main content

 Tried: Try uploading shell.php5 or shell.phtml instead of using .htaccess

-Alternative PHP extensions like .php5 and .phtml are sometimes executed by Apache, but only if the server already has AddHandler or AddType entries for them in its main config.
-On a hardened install those entries are absent, so the file is served as plain text instead of being executed.
-The .htaccess approach works regardless of pre-existing server config because it injects the handler directive directly into the upload directory.
+Alternative PHP extensions like .php5 and .phtml sometimes execute, but only when the server already has AddHandler or AddType entries for them in its main config.
+On a hardened install those are absent, so the file is served as plain text.
+The .htaccess approach works whatever the server config, because it injects the handler directive into the upload directory itself.

 Tried: Upload the .htaccess file but name it htaccess.txt thinking the dot-prefix is cosmetic

-Apache only treats a file as a directory configuration override when the filename is exactly '.htaccess' (or whatever AccessFileName is set to, usually .htaccess).
-A file named htaccess.txt is just a regular text file that Apache ignores entirely.
-The upload must preserve the leading dot and use no extension for the directive to take effect.
+Apache treats a file as a directory configuration override only when the name matches AccessFileName exactly, which is .htaccess by default.
+A file called htaccess.txt is just text and Apache ignores it.
+Keep the leading dot and no extension for the directive to take effect.

 Learn more